Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-In our presentation of the post-Minkowskian algorithm~\eqref{ungen}\,--\,\eqref{hnexpl} we have for the moment omitted a crucial recursive hypothesis, which is required in order to prove that at each post-Minkowskian order $n$, the inverse d'Alembertian operator can be applied in the way we did -- notably that the $B$-dependent retarded integral can be analytically continued down to a neighbourhood of $B=0$.
-This hypothesis is that the ``near-zone'' expansion, i.e., when $r\to 0$, of each one of the post-Minkowskian coefficients $h_{(n)}$ has a certain structure (here we often omit the space-time indices $\alpha\beta$); this hypothesis is established as a theorem once the mathematical induction succeeds.
+Finally, let us point out that in our presentation of the post-Minkowskian algorithms, either the general one \eqref{hIJZ} or the canonical one \eqref{hMS}, we have for the moment omitted a crucial recursive hypothesis, which is required in order to prove that at each post-Minkowskian order $n$, the inverse d'Alembertian operator can be applied in the way we did -- notably the fact that the $B$-dependent retarded integral can be analytically continued down to a neighbourhood of $B=0$.
+This hypothesis is that the ``near-zone'' expansion, i.e., when $r\to 0$, of each one of the post-Minkowskian coefficients $h_{(n)}^{\alpha\beta}$ [or $h_{\text{can}\,(n)}^{\alpha\beta}$] has a certain structure; this hypothesis is established as a theorem once the mathematical induction succeeds.

-\begin{theorem} The general structure of the expansion of the post-Minkowskian exterior metric in the near-zone (when $r\to 0$) is of the type: $\forall N \in \mathbb{N}$,\epubtkFootnote{We employ the Landau symbol $o$ for remainders with its standard meaning.
+\begin{theorem} \citep{BD86} The general structure of the expansion of the post-Minkowskian exterior metric in the near-zone (when $r\to 0$) is of the type: $\forall N \in \mathbb{N}$,\footnote{We employ the Landau symbol $o$ for remainders with its standard meaning.
 Thus, $f(r)=o[g(r)]$ when $r\to 0$ means that $f(r)/g(r)\to 0$ when $r\to 0$.
-Furthermore, we generally assume some differentiability properties such as $\ud^n f(r)/\ud r^n=o[g(r)/r^n]$. }
+Furthermore, we generally assume some differentiability properties such as $\dd^n f(r)/\dd r^n=o[g(r)/r^n]$. }